0xPolygonMiden/miden-node/store/README.md

 ## API

-**Store** serves connections using [gRPC protocol](https://grpc.io) on a port, set in configuration file.
+The **Store** serves connections using the [gRPC protocol](https://grpc.io) on a port, set in the previously mentioned configuration file.
 Here is a brief description of supported methods.

 ### ApplyBlock